Marcel Dalio: Postwar

 After making more movies in France, Dalio received a major supporting role in the mystery The List of Adrian Messenger (1963), set entirely in England but filmed primarily in Hollywood.
 Two of Dalio's previous co-stars, Tony Curtis and Frank Sinatra, had cameos in the film.
 This was followed with the part of Father Cluzeot in the John Wayne movie, Donovan's Reef (also 1963).
 After appearing again with Tony Curtis in Wild and Wonderful (1964), Dalio returned to France.
 He continued making movies for Hollywood, but he also appeared in many French productions.

 Later movies featuring Dalio include Lady L (1965) starring Sophia Loren and Paul Newman, How to Steal a Million (1966) starring Audrey Hepburn and Peter O'Toole and How Sweet It Is!
 (1968) starring Debbie Reynolds and James Garner.
 In Mike Nichols' Catch-22 Dalio played the old Italian living in the whorehouse, while he also appeared in The Great White Hope (both 1970) with James Earl Jones.
-From then on, he did movies almost entirely in France, the best known of them being The Mad Adventures of Rabbi Jacob (1973) and La Bête (1975) directed by Walerian Borowczyk.
+From then on, he did movies almost entirely in France, the best known of them being the comedy The Mad Adventures of Rabbi Jacob (1973) and the controversial erotic horror La Bête (1975) directed by Walerian Borowczyk.

 His last appearance was in a TV movie portraying Lord Exeter in Les Longuelune (1982).